 The local government also provides financial support for the historic preservation program and commission.
 This includes a budget for office supplies, postage, telephone, printing, and photography and annual training.
 While grant programs help local governments defray the expense of historic preservation activities, all require a local commitment in the form of cash and/or in-kind match.
 The local government is the official applicant for the grant and provides the required match.

-2. Your local government will then set up a local historic preservation program that is consistent with the Certified Local Government Program requirements.
+- Your local government will set up a local historic preservation program that is consistent with the Certified Local Government Program requirements.

-3. The local government submits an application to the Certified Local Government Program.
+- The local government applies to the Certified Local Government Program.

-5. Once the application is complete, the local government and the State Historic Preservation Office sign a Certified Local Government Agreement.
+- Once the application is complete, the local government and the State Historic Preservation Office sign a formal agreement.

-The application packet is sent to National Park Service for review and approval.
+- The application packet is sent to the National Park Service for review and approval.